 Subjects are to be enrolled in this clinical study if they are a healthy male or female 18 - 65 years of age.
-Up to 10 subjects will be enrolled at 1 study center.
+Up to 50 subjects will be enrolled at 2 study centers.
 Subjects will attend a screening/pretreatment visit which may be performed on the same day as the treatment visit.
-Subjects may receive up to 4 treatments.
-All subjects will receive a phone call 1 week after each treatment.
-Subjects will return for follow up visits at 30 and 90 days post last treatment for side effect and efficacy assessments.
+Subjects may receive up to 5 treatments with the study device.
+Subjects may also receive treatment with a similar shockwave device.
+Subjects may be consented to have biopsies collected at a specific time after their final treatment, which will occur up to 30 days post treatment.
+Follow up visits may occur 30 and 90 days post last treatment visit.
 An unscheduled visit or phone call may be performed at any time during the study at the request of the subject or as deemed necessary by the site Investigator.